mozilla/skywriter/docs/embedding/building.html.markdown

     {
         "output_dir": "tmp",
-        "plugins": ["Embedded", "HelloWorld"],
+        "plugins": ["embedded", "hello_world"],
         "include_sample": true,
         "search_path": ["../MyPlugins"]
     }

 Finally, we create the plugin itself.
-This is a file called HelloWorld.js in the MyPlugins directory that you just created.
+This is a file called hello\_world.js in the MyPlugins directory that you just created.

     "define metadata";